Harshitham195/Harshitham195/README.md

-# Welcome to My Portfolio!
+# Welcome to My GitHub Portfolio!

 Hello!
 I’m Harshitha Madihalli, a dedicated professional passionate about harnessing data and technology to drive business insights and innovation.
-Welcome to my GitHub portfolio.

 ## Education